tim-one/tim-one.github.io/psf/silly.md

 > Popper believed that a society should fight intolerance with reasonable arguments, but that it also has the right to be intolerant if the intolerant are not ready to debate.

-Where intolerance cannot be tolerated is in people _with power_.
+Where intolerance cannot be tolerated is in people _with power_, who impose their intolerance by force without allowing argument.
 Every accusation hides a confession.